Sweep the sheds: Not being too big for the small things

 The All Blacks look after themselves.

-In James Kerr's superb book Legacy, about the lessons of leadership from the New Zealand All Blacks, Andrew Mehrtens says: "It's an example of personal discipline, it's not expecting somebody else to do your job for you.
+"It's an example of personal discipline, it's not expecting somebody else to do your job for you," he says.

 "It teaches you not to expect things to be handed to you.
 If you have personal discipline in your life, then you are going to be more disciplined on the field."